DOSAYGO-Research/cornice/README.md

 ## Motivation

 Avalanche properties lie at the very heart of quality hash functions.
-A hash function is said to have a "good" avalanche effect if flipping just one input bit leads to a significant, unpredictable number of output bits changing—often about half the bits of the output are expected to flip on average.
+A hash function is said to have a good avalanche effect if flipping just one input bit leads to a significant, unpredictable number of output bits changing—often about half the bits of the output are expected to flip on average.
 For a 64-bit prime-based hash, that means roughly 32 output bits should change when a single input bit is altered!

-To ensure these properties, Cornice tests **primitive roots** (often called **generators**) modulo \(P\).
-Generators ensure that all possible non-zero residues modulo \(P\) are produced, which closely mimics the uniform behavior needed in hashing scenarios.
+To ensure these properties, Cornice tests **primitive roots** (often called **generators**) modulo $P$.
+Generators ensure that all possible non-zero residues modulo $P$ are produced, which closely mimics the uniform behavior needed in hashing scenarios.
 This full coverage of the residue set helps avoid short cycles and non-uniform distributions, resulting in a thoroughly tested prime that can reliably produce high-quality avalanche characteristics.

 ## How It Works

-Cornice systematically evaluates candidate prime numbers (\(P\)) and generators (\(G\)) by testing how input bit flips propagate through a simulated hashing process.
+Cornice systematically evaluates candidate prime numbers ($P$) and generators ($G$) by testing how input bit flips propagate through a simulated hashing process.
 Here’s an overview:

 - **Prime Generation:** Finds large-ish (approx. 64-bit) primes.
-- **Generator Selection:** Identifies generators that fully span the multiplicative group modulo \(P\), ensuring a rich and uniform distribution of residues.
+- **Generator Selection:** Identifies generators that fully span the multiplicative group modulo $P$, ensuring a rich and uniform distribution of residues.
 - **Bit-Flip Simulation:** Evaluates how changing a single input bit affects the output, recording the number of output bits that flip.
 - **Statistical Analysis:** Collects extensive data—zero-bit percentages, mean number of changed bits, standard deviation, and a histogram of results—providing a crystal-clear picture of each prime-generator pair’s avalanche quality.
 - **Ranking and Reporting:** Sorts prime-generator pairs based on statistical metrics, shining a spotlight on the best candidates for your hashing needs.